purplxholic/GnV/README.md

 # GnV
-Code for rigidbody and collider
+Code for rigidbody and collider and shattering